Firmamenter/LeetCode/README.md

-### The most important thing in life is not the triumph but the struggle.
+### The most important thing in life is not the triumph, but the struggle.